3 | Whitney Winters

 Hilary spins back in her chair to face me.
 “You did amazing Whitney, I hope we can meet again soon.”

-I smile at her and nod my head.
+I grin at her and nod my head.
 “That would be wonderful.
 Are you free this weekend?”

 She cocks her head to the side slightly, confused.
 “Yes, I am.”